Self-operated hearing test systems

 Summary on self-operated screening systems

 Yes, I have a vested interest in this as I provide workplace hearing tests, but if these alternative systems were anywhere near as good as they claim to be then my business model would shift overnight.
 Why have the expense of building and maintaining mobile clinics and the time and cost of trekking around the country with them if I could just post a system to a client and charge a little bit less but still maintain my margin and go to the pub for a nice long lunch?
-If these systems were good I could pay an app developer less than a single mobile unit costs to build, get them to develop a software-based system for me and in that case I'd switch the business over to this model in a heartbeat.
+I've even sat down with the WorkScreen people and tried the system out - they are lovely earnest well-meaning people whom I like a lot actually, thoroughly nice people who deserve to do well, but the system is not ready yet.
+If these systems were good I would get a few WorkScreen units in and switch the business over to this model in a heartbeat.
 But these self-test systems such as WorkScreen just aren't good enough.

 No fence sitting here - these WorkScreen tests are not compliant with key standards required for workplace audiometry, miss critical components, increase administrative burdens and should not be used for noise at work health screening.